iltommi/qdb-documentation/source/concepts/concurrency.rst

 The server automatically adjusts its multithreading configuration to the underlying hardware.
 No user intervention is required.
 Running several instances on the same node is counter-productive.

 Multiple clients can simultaneously access the same entry for reading.
+Multiple clients can simultaneously access different entries for reading and writing.
 The server will ensure that only one client accesses an entry for writing at any time.

-Multiple clients can simultaneously access different entries for reading and writing.
+As of quasardb 1.2.0, if the cluster uses :ref:`data-replication`, read queries are automatically load-balanced.
+Nodes containing replicated entries may respond instead of the original node to provide faster lookup times.

 Client
 -------